Seonsori: Seonsori-Santaryung

-The Seonsori-Santaryung is Important Intangible Cultural Property of Korea No. 19.
+The Seonsori-Santaryung is an Important Intangible Cultural Property of Korea No. 19.
 The Seonsori-Santaryung is a specific kind of seonsori.
 The song lyrics describe the scenery of mountains and a river.
 This song starts with a slow rhythm and ends with a fast rhythm.
 Seonsori-Santaryung is reputed to have the most brilliant and vigorous melody in traditional Korean music.